molo17inc/gluesync-scheduler-module/CI_SETUP.md

-# GitLab CI Setup for Gluesync Scheduler Module
+# GitLab CI Setup for Gluesync Scheduler Module (aka Chronos)

-This document describes how to set up the GitLab CI/CD pipeline for the Gluesync Scheduler Module.
+This document describes how to set up the GitLab CI/CD pipeline for the Gluesync Scheduler Module (aka Chronos).

 ## Required CI/CD Variables